Healthy Beverage Initiative

 #WaterMadeThis Social Media Campaign

 Check out @bewellcal on Instagram for ongoing content and giveaways!
 We will periodically post HBI reels.
 Like the reel and tag a friend in the comments to be entered into the drawing!
-We will give away $50 gift cards to Eat Well Berkeley restaurants like Rice & Bones and Yali's.
+We will give away $50 gift cards to Eat Well Berkeley restaurants like Yali's and eco-friendly shops like the Ecology Center.
 Rules: You must be a UC Berkeley student, staff, or faculty member to win.

 September 20 - October 10, 2021